 An ideal ex situ amphibian conservation program should follow a series of steps that combined, help to ensure a successful outcome for the program, and best practice management of the population.
-Some of the important questions that need to be considered prior to the establishment of a new program include:
+As well as effective species management, Some of the important questions that need to be considered prior to the establishment of a new program include:

 - Has this species been recommended for an ex situ program, and by who?

 - Are adequate resources available to manage the ex situ population?

 - Are adequate numbers of skilled staff available with the appropriate ex situ amphibian experience?

 - Is sufficient space available for the required population size?

 - Has a Taxon Management Coordinator for the ex situ population been appointed?

 - Has a Taxon Management Group or Recovery Team been established?

 - Has a Taxon Management Plan, Recovery Plan or Species Action Statement been written?